aaayejaaaye/GPRO/README.md

 <h3>Welcome to the site page for Gpro Magic the gathering application.
 For the weekly assignments head over to the github page! </h3>
 <h4 >Apps main funtionalities:</h4>
 <ul align ="center">
-  <li >To provide a way for player to track interation of decks via articles and post wth funtion including delete, edit, and write.</li>
+  <li >To provide a way for players to track interaction of decks via articles and post with functions including delete, edit, and write.</li>
   <li >To include a social media aspect where the user can easily share and view others people post</li>
-  <li >To make researching and browsing article quick and efficient </li>
+  <li >To make researching and browsing articles quick and efficient </li>
 </ul>

 </p>